robinrodricks/FluentFTP/README.md

 This is not a bug in FluentFTP.
 RFC959 says that EOF on stream mode transfers is signaled by closing the connection.
 On downloads and file listings, the sockets being used on the server will stay in the TIME WAIT state because the server closes the socket when it's done sending the data.
 On uploads, the client sockets will go into the TIME WAIT state because the client closes the connection to signal EOF to the server.

 ## Release Notes

+#### 19.1.2
+- Fix: Add support for checking if file exists on Serv-U FTP Server
+- Fix: Make IFtpClient inherit from IDisposable (thanks @repl-andrew-ovens)
+- (UWP) Fix: UWP does not allow File.Exists() to run in UI thread (thanks @taoyouh)

 #### 19.1.1
 - Fix: When downloading files in ASCII mode, file length is unreliable therefore we read until EOF